twsla

 twlogeye command

-Import notify or log from TwLogEye
+Import notify , logs and report from TwLogEye

 https://github.com/twsnmp/twlogeye

-Import notify and log from twlogeye
+Import notify,logs and report from twlogeye

-twsla twlogeye <target>
+twsla twlogeye <target> [<sub target>] [<anomaly report type>]

-taregt: notify | syslog | trap | netflow | windows
+taregt: notify | logs | report

 Usage: